-Choosing the Right Golf Course for a Fundraising Golf Event!
+Choosing the Right Golf Course for a Fundraising Golf Event

 Choosing the right golf course is one of the most important parts in creating a successful golf tournament.
-Golfers will remember your event in part by their experience on the golf course.
-Make sure you choose the right course to keep participants coming back year after year.
+Golfers will remember your event in part by their experience on the golf course, make sure you choose the right course to keep participants coming back year after year.

-Get at least three proposals based on your needs and pick the course that best fits your event needs.
+Get at least three proposals based on your parameters and pick the course that best fits your event needs.
 Begin choosing the right golf course early and negotiate your deal at least six months in advance when feasible.
 Both private and public courses want events so consider both.

 Things to consider when looking for a golf course include:

 1. How far will golfers have to travel to attend the event?

 2. Does the golf course offer adequate space for a parking, registration and your awards reception or dinner?